 - Dispose of biodegradable waste with the local garbage trucks or begin a composting pit in the garden

 - Toxic waste if any must be isolated and disposed of in a responsible manner depending on the kind of toxic waste.

 - Soiled waste must be sent to an incinerator.

 - Keep a paper bag for throwing the sanitary waste.

-The success for the strategies developed to manage waste is promising as innovation and investments but also depends on the contributions made by the citizens.
-There are many efficient ways to solve the waste problem for cities while preserving well-being of the environment and sanitation of every worker.
-Some of the ventures like Clean India Ventures who are helping to make the environment better with automatic mechanised organic waste converter designed to reduce and recycle organic waste and convert it into organic compost and liquid fuel.
+There are many efficient ways to solve the waste problem for cities while preserving the well-being of the environment and sanitation of every worker.
+Some of the ventures like Clean India Ventures are helping to make the environment better with automatic mechanized organic waste converters designed to reduce and recycle organic waste and convert it into organic compost and liquid fuel.